Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Existence Result for Varying Entry Times

 \subsection{MFG Setup with Varying Entry Times}

-Recall that we start with the probability space $(\Omega, \F, \mathbb{F}, \P)$ that carries independent variables $\iota$ and $\tau$ with respective laws $\lambda_0$ and $\nu_\tau$.
+Let us recall from Section \ref{Subsection:MFGModel} that we start with the product probability space $(\Omega \times [0, \eta], \F \otimes \B([0, \eta]), \P \otimes \nu)$ that carries independent variables $\iota$ and $\tau$ with respective laws $\lambda_0$ and $\nu_\tau$.
 It also carries an independent Brownian motion $W$, and $\mathbb{F}$ is the filtration generated by the Brownian motion and the initial state, completed by $\P$-null sets.
 Using the same procedure described in Section \ref{Subsection:PEforExoBurst}, we progressively enlarge this filtration to $\mathbb{G}$ and make the exogenous burst time $\tau$ a totally inaccessible stopping time.
-We shall work on $(\Omega, \F, \mathbb{G} = (\G_t)_{t \in [0, T]}, \P)$ in this section.